Usher and Sheila E. to Perform Prince Tribute at GRAMMYs 2020

 The Recording Academy has announced all of the performances, and viewers can expect a lot of tributes on music's biggest night!

-In honor of the late music legend Prince, Usher and Sheila E., the "Purple Rain" singer's longtime collaborator and former fiancee, will give a special performance.
+In honor of the late music legend Prince, Usher, FKA Twigs and Sheila E., the "Purple Rain" singer's longtime collaborator and former fiancee, will give a special performance.

 But that's not all!
 There will also be an all-star tribute to rapper Nipsey Hussle, who died on March 31, 2019.
 Kirk Franklin, DJ Khaled, John Legend, Meek Mill, Roddy Ricch and YG will hit the stage for a performance in honor of Hussle, a three-time GRAMMY nominee.